minetest/minetest/doc/client_lua_api.md

 If you see a deficiency in the API, feel free to attempt to add the functionality in the engine and API.
-You can send such improvements as source code patches on GitHub (https://github.com/minetest/minetest).
+You can send such improvements as source code patches on GitHub.

 Programming in Lua
 ------------------